Sue Mountstevens: Decisions made in office

 One of the powers of Police and Crime Commissioners is to appoint or dismiss the chief constable.

 On her second day in office, Mountstevens decided to invite applications for appointment to that role, to be taken up after the contract of the incumbent, Colin Port, expired in early 2013, rather than extending his appointment.
 Port then decided to retire rather than re-apply for the position.
 In January 2013, Mountstevens announced Nick Gargan as Port's successor; the appointment was subsequently approved by the relevant police and crime panel, and Gargan took up the appointment in March 2013.

 After allegations of gross misconduct in May 2014, Chief Constable Nick Gargan was suspended for 18 months.
 In July 2015 he was cleared of the charges of gross misconduct, but was found guilty of eight counts of misconduct, and in August 2015 was handed eight final written warnings.

+In October 2014, Mountstevens apologised for telling Gargan the name of the female complainant who had accused him of improper behaviour, after the Police and Crime Panel found Mountstevens had made a "serious error of judgement" in breaching her own code of conduct.

 On 19 August 2015, Mountstevens accused Gargan of abusing his authority, and losing the confidence of staff and the public, and asked him to resign.
 In her statement, Mountstevens said Gargan was being required to resign or retire “due to a lack of confidence by local people, police officers and staff in his position as leader of Avon and Somerset constabulary”.